F

 An Overview of Crime Rates in Asheville, NC

-While murder rates in the United States have generally declined since 1990, recent years have seen an unfortunate uptick.
-Asheville stands out with one of the nation's highest murder rates among cities reporting crime data.
-In Asheville, a total of 12 murders were reported, equating to 13 murders per 100,000 residents.
-This statistic underscores the challenges facing the area in terms of severe violent crime and the importance of ongoing efforts to enhance safety and security within the community.
+Despite a steady decline in murder rates in the United States since 1990, recent years have witnessed an unfortunate uptick.
+Asheville stands out with one of the nation's highest murder rates, surpassing other cities that reported crime.
+In Asheville, there were a total of 12 murders, translating to 13 murders per 100,000 people, underscoring the pressing need for continued efforts to address and reduce severe violent crime in the area.

 What Do the Locals Say About Crime in Asheville?